dontpanicdao/starknet-burner/docs/design/05-next.md

 The project contains a set of hardcoded methods that allow to transfer an ERC20 named Stark Pills from the mobile application.

-## Milestone v0.1.0
+## Milestone v0.2.0

-For now the project contains a simple component that demonstrates is is actually possible to transfer Stark Pills from the mobile
+For now the project contains a working burner wallet and as well as its working drone.
+To make it work, we had to provide a new compliant account contract to the argent-x repository as well as a custom plugin that implements an EIP-712 like signature for the wallet.
+To make the example fully work, you might need some Starkpills.
+Do not hesitate to contact us if you need more details.

 ## What to do next?

 There is a number of things we can added to the project to make it better:

-1. relying on session key/token instead of just signature (target v0.2.0)
-2. make the burner a library that can be embedded in other projects (target v0.3.0)
+1. make the burner a library that can be embedded in other projects (target v0.3.0)
-3. move back to an upgradable contract (target v0.4.0) as for now all the tests have been done with a regular contract.
+2. make the contract upgradable from drone (target v0.4.0) as for now, the procedure requires you interact with your argent-x wallet on voyager.

 Then there are a number of additional feature that we should target.
 The list below is provided without any specific order: